sirigere/devjots/_posts/2018-11-28-blogging-with-Github Pages.md

 * [Have a simple mechanism for posting new blogs](#have-a-simple-mechanism-for-posting-new-blogs)

 ##### Configure Godaddy DNS entries
 Once the custom domain is purchased, Navigate to the panel which allows to update the DNS entries for the domain.
 In this page, we need to add A record to point to our site or main domain.
 Optionally we can add CNAME record to point to www sub domain too.
 In the below screenshot, you would see both A and CNAME records.
-I refered to [documentaion](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider) @ Github Pages for this.
+Refere [documentaion](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider) @ Github Pages for any updated information.

 <div class="row">